-Ben was born in Boston, MA and now lives in Atlanta, GA.
+Ben was born in Boston, Mass., and now lives in Atlanta, Ga.
 He was a boarding student at Webb for six years, graduating as a member of the Ancient Guard with the class of 1993.
-As a student Ben was a member of the Student Council and served on the Honor Council from 1988 through 1993.
-He was a member of the National Honor Society, the Cum Laude Society, the Fellowship of Christian Athletes, the Latin Club, and played Varsity Soccer, Baseball, Tennis, Golf, and Lacrosse.
+As a student, Ben was a member of the Student Council and served on the Honor Council from 1988 through 1993.
+He was a member of the National Honor Society, the Cum Laude Society, the Fellowship of Christian Athletes, the Latin Club, and played varsity soccer, baseball, tennis, golf, and lacrosse.

-Ben attended Davidson College where he earned his B.A. in History; he earned his M.B.A. in Finance from the University of Tennessee at Knoxville in 2004.
-Ben’s career includes experience as a real estate analyst with Costar Group, Director of Research with Colliers Turley Martin Tucker, Manager of Real Estate Capital Markets with Ernst & Young, VP of Finance and Acquisitions with Julian LeCraw & Co.
-He is currently in Real Estate Investment Acquisitions with Metzler Realty Advisors in Atlanta.
+Ben attended Davidson College, where he earned a B.A. in History; he earned his M.B.A. in Finance from the University of Tennessee at Knoxville in 2004.
+Ben’s career includes experience as a real estate analyst with Costar Group, director of research with Colliers Turley Martin Tucker, manager of real estate capital markets with Ernst & Young, vice president of finance and acquisitions with Julian LeCraw & Co.
+He is currently in real estate investment acquisitions with Metzler Realty Advisors in Atlanta.

 In addition to his service to Webb as Class Agent and Alumni Board member, Ben is involved with the Mt.
 Bethel United Methodist Church, Junior Achievement, Habitat for Humanity, the Urban Land Institute, NAIOP, and the University of Tennessee Alumni Association.
 His personal interests include fly-fishing, soccer, hunting, and reading.